 Keeping good records during lab takes time, and it is virtually impossible using formal English, with complete sentences and paragraphs.
 Record your actions and data in the most clear, efficient way possible.
 Use phrases instead of sentences.
 Annotated diagrams—simple sketches with the parts labeled and notes—can save time and be more clear.
 Descriptive titles for graphs and table columns also help.
 If an equation is used to describe the data in a graph, write the equation on the graph.
 Putting it elsewhere usually requires additional text.

 Once the lab is complete, then is the opportunity in which to be more verbose and to synthesize and refine what is already present within the notes.
 This is the opportunity to help your reader to understand precisely what has happened, in case your notes up until then had failed to do so.

 Lab reports—formal communication with peers

-Lab work is documented in lab notes and notebooks.
-Experimental results are communicated in technical reports.
+Although lab notebooks are the primary records of lab work, they are poor communication devices.
+Experimental results are usually communicated in technical reports.
 Unlike lab notes, these reports omit most “historical” aspects of the work: false starts are omitted.
 While one often reports the manufacturer and model number for important pieces of equipment, operational details are usually omitted.
 (The operational details must be recorded in your lab notes.)
 While lab notes often include derivations, technical reports normally include only the result.
-As communication devices, lab reports must conform to the standards of formal written English, with appropriate word choice, grammar, and structure.
+As communication devices, we expect lab reports to conform to the standards of formal written English, with appropriate word choice, grammar, and structure.